mDocs remote (online) verification overview

 When a user interacts with a verifier application which requires presenting an mDoc, the verifier application responds with a request URI.

-The verifier can configure the request URI to invoke any registered wallet application or define a specific registered wallet application that will be used to handle this authorisation request.
+The verifier can configure the request URI to invoke any registered wallet application or define a specific registered wallet application that will be used to handle this authorization request.

 The wallet uses the request URI to retrieve the request object, which includes a presentation definition detailing the information the verifier requires.
 It can include the type and format(s) of credential(s) and any individual claims required from those credential(s).